VioletDoodlez/cart315-2025/Process/README.md

 ## Thursday, March 6, 2025: Prototype Iteration Process

+When I originally sat down to come up with a concept for my final project, I had thought of making a fighting game in the same vein as Mortal Kombat.
+However, even though I’ve managed to gain a bit more experience, I knew it would still be an ambitious project to make.
+Therefore, I thought of making a platformer.

+While platforming games can be a lot of fun, I find that they can be lackluster depending on their goal, layout and feel.
+A few weeks ago, I went on a website to play old flash games from my childhood.
+I managed to stumble upon an old The Amazing World of Gumball game, School House Rush.
+While the mechanics were a little clunky, it was excusable considering they were converted from Flash.
+The main problem was that there was no clear goal and limited ways to defend against enemies.
+Vague instructions mixed with long levels don’t really make people want to play through the game to see the next level.
+The main collectables are suns, which serve no purpose than to simply being collected, and the invisibility frames are nearly nonexistent, making you incredibly vulnerable.

+There are a few main things I want to consider when making a platformer:

+1. Anything that you can collect has a purpose for the player
+2. There is a fair balance number of enemies and/or obstacles
+3. Allow the player to get rid of enemies

+In order to make things a little more interesting, I thought of incorporating the shoot-em-up concept we learned prior to our reading week.
+This would give players a chance to fight back against their enemies.
+It would also help the game feel a little more interactive rather than having the character simply run and jump.
+The movement buttons (left and right) would be controlled with one hand while the jumping and shooting buttons would be controlled with another.
+These could be subject to change.
+I am also considering a crouch button, which could possibly allow the player to duck under projectiles.
+Collectables would give the player temporary buffs, besides the usual health collectable.
+Possible ideas include increased speed, a spread shot and higher jumps.
+Enemies would cause damage when the player collides with them.
+They’d move back and forth in an area, or perhaps even follow the player.
+Other enemies would be able to launch projectiles at the player which would allow the players to dodge.

+The one thing I’m having trouble with is figuring out is the goal.
+I’m considering adding leavers or switches that the player needs to find in order to open the exit, giving them a reason to progress in the game.

 ### Extra Credit
 No Straight Roads is a Malaysian indie game developed by Metronomic, released in 2020.
 What originally drew me to the game was a unique art style paired with strong saturated colours.
 However, what truly drew me into the game was the music, and the role it plays with the gameplay.